Malnourishment Symptoms and What to Do About Them

 In most cases, your body gradually begins to build up its ability to absorb nutrients again from the foods you eat.

 How Do I Avoid Becoming Malnourished?

-Becoming malnourished isn’t usually due to typical circumstances.
-Food insecurity and poverty are two common risk factors of malnourishment.
+Becoming malnourished isn't usually due to typical circumstances.
+Food insecurity and poverty are two common risk factors for malnourishment.

-There aren’t easy solves to either situation.
+There aren't easy solutions to either situation.
 Preventing malnourishment means having access to a variety of food types.

 If you have to eat fast food, make sure you supplement your meal with a salad or side vegetable.
 Request to have your vegetables steamed when you go out to eat and always order vegetables in assorted colors.

 The different colored veggies correspond to different vitamins.
-Supplements are helpful in preventing malnourishment but it’s important to know the right doses so you don’t overindulge.
+Supplements help prevent malnourishment but it's important to know the right doses so you don't overindulge.

 Can Weight Loss Lead to Malnourishment?

-Healthy weight loss isn’t included in malnourishment symptoms.
-Weight loss should be gradual in order to be healthy.
+Healthy weight loss isn't included in malnourishment symptoms.
+Weight loss should be gradual to be healthy.